 I must say that the SWWS UKA Show I went to a couple of weeks ago was the best one I have been to, but it still just can't compare to a KC Show.
 These are the pros and cons as I see them:

-- Training in the ring.
+UKA Pros: - Training in the ring.
 Whether it's taking a toy in the ring in a competition environment for specific-instant-reward,or re-working contacts and re-working waits

-- Nursery Classes enabling 16mth old dogs to have a go in a competition on 'young dog friendly' courses and equipment.
+- Nursery Classes enabling 16mth old dogs to have a go in a competition on 'young dog friendly' courses and equipment. - 4 runs a day

 - Lovely rosettes

-- Normally at least one ring indoors
+- Measuring at every show - Normally at least one ring indoors

 - Cash prizes when you get to the big Finals!

-- Unable to work out when your run is due to entries being taken on the day.
+UKA Cons: - Unable to work out when your run is due to entries being taken on the day.
 20 dogs somehow took over an hour to run in one ring!
 That ring ran on so late that they had to bring the last classes indoors as they lost the light outdoors!

-- 4 Jump heights.
+- No formal presentations, just names read out - come and get it off this pile of rosettes on the table.
+No chance to shake anybody's hand or thank the judge in person.
+One of the best things about judging is giving out the prizes so I don't like this from a competitor or judges point of view. - 4 Jump heights.
 Rather controversially, I don't believe a 4th jump height is required for UKA or KC.
 When I started Agility our dogs used to jump 2ft 6", we had a collie who would have measured Medium/Midi under the new regulations and she used to jump 2ft 6" - did this slow her down, yes, obviously because she was not built for the sport but she enjoyed what she did and did it to the best of her ability.
 My point is that if a person wants to take up 100m hurdles and they have short legs, they are never going to make the Olympics; they can still train and set their personal goals and strive for their personal best, but nobody is going to lower the hurdles for them and cater the sport so that they can do better and go further in it.

 Stitch has been measured twice as under 430mm at KC and therefore is Medium by their standards, at the UKA show this week he measured 434mm and therefore out of Midi and into the Standard height (I'm not sure how that is, but I know a number of KC Medium dogs who have had the same problem), I will not jump him at standard height because he has hip dysplasia and I think the extra 4inches he'd have to jump for the sake of 4mm in height is an unnecessary strain for him.
 If he had measured Large at KC he would also not be competing, but I will not be demanding a 5th jump height to cater to him at UKA or would I agree with a 4th height at KC.
 Hex actually measures 'Standard' in UKA, but I jump her at the next height up 'Maxi' because that is what she jumps at KC.
 Yes, jumping her at Standard would give her a competitive edge (and would mean I wouldn't be trumped in each of my runs by Pat '4 wins' Conibere. teehee) but she can jump Maxi comfortably and regularly does, so why change that?